 Counselling - sometimes it's just good to talk ...

-I work on a 1:1 basis with young people and adults.
+I work on a 1:1 basis with young people, aged 12 and over and adults.

 The sort of issues that counselling may help with include:

 - Bereavement, loss and change

 In counselling jargon, I use a humanistic and integrative approach, sometimes incorporating creative, Mindful and CBT interventions if appropriate - but only if these ways of working appeal to the client.

 In plain language, counselling can provide you with an opportunity for self-exploration and examination of troubling issues and feelings in a confidential, non-judgmental and honest yet empathic environment.

 My counselling framework is underpinned by Person Centred theory so my work is client-led and non-directive - in other words, we would work on the concerns that you bring and I would not tell you what to think or do; rather, I would encourage you to discover your own ways to achieve greater contentment.

 The human brain is extraordinarily adaptable and change is possible at any time of life.
 My aim is always to empower clients to bring about the changes that seem important for them, through my listening and enquiring skills as well as the power of a strong therapeutic relationship - something that is key to the success of any therapeutic encounter, whether in counselling, complementary, alternative or conventional medicine.
 Carl Jung, the father of analytical psychology, said that: